openshift/enhancements/enhancements/monitoring/scrape-profiles.md

 ### Upgrade / Downgrade Strategy

+- If this feature is accepted and is released to 4.13 then we should backport it as well to 4.12.
+The reason is that when the upgrade occurs and the new ServiceMonitors are deployed to the cluster, we don't want the 4.12 Prometheus-Operator to configure the 4.12 Prometheus instances to start double scraping OpenShift components that deployed the new ServiceMonitors.
-- Upgrade and downgrade are not expected to present a significant challenge.
-The new field is a small layers over existing stable APIs.
+- Once this feature is backported upgrades and downgrades are not expected to present a significant challenge.

 ### Version Skew Strategy